different-ai/file-organizer-2000/README.md

 ## Setup

-Choose between any of the three setups below
+Choose between the setups below:

 ### A. Monthly & Lifetime Plan

 1. Go to general settings inside the plugin settings
-2. Choose "Use Pro Account"
+2. Enter key generated on File Organizer 2000 Dashboard
 3. Click Activate and follow the instructions after the plan selection